 Following this war, Cuba fought again in two smaller wars, "The Little War" from 1879–1880 and the "Cuban War of Independence" from 1895-1898.
 During the Cuban War of Independence, the USA became involved, resulting in the "Spanish-American War."
 After the victory of the USA in this war and Cuba's independence from Spain, Cuba became an American Protectorate and it was the USA flag that was flown from January 1st, 1899 until 1902.
 In 1902, Cuba finally became independent, and became the "Republic of Cuba," even though the USA still had the right to be involved in Cuban affairs and politics.
 The flag was officially raised on the castles of "Tres Reyes Del Morro."

-Cuba is the largest island in the Caribbean Sea and is a domain that consists of a group of small islands where the Atlantic Ocean meets with the Gulf of Mexico.
+Cuba is the largest island in the Caribbean Sea and is part of a group of small islands where the Atlantic Ocean meets with the Gulf of Mexico.
 It is sometimes referred to as "El Cocodrilo" due to the shape of the island resembling a crocodile from an aerial view.
-The capital of Cuba is called "Havana," or "La Habana" to the natives.
-Havana is home to a monument that pays tribute to the Cuban Chinese that lost their lives during the war.
-It is inscribed "There was not one Cuban Chinese deserter, not one Cuban Chinese traitor."
+The capital of Cuba is Havana, or "La Habana," which is home to a monument that pays tribute to the Cuban Chinese that lost their lives during the 10 years war.

 Cuba National Anthem